-- 339. Excluded from the Class and Subclasses is anyone employed by counsel in this action, and any judge to whom this action is assigned and his or her immediate family members. - 340.
-This action is brought, and may properly be maintained, as a class action under Code of Civil Procedure § 382, because each Class and Subclass is a well-defined community of interest in the litigation, and each proposed Class and Subclass is easily ascertainable.
-There also exists a sufficiently numerous classes or subclasses, and substantial benefits from certification that render proceeding as Classes or Subclasses, superior to joinder, filing individually, or other alternatives. - 341.
+- 200. Excluded from the Class and Subclasses is anyone employed by counsel in this action, and any judge to whom this action is assigned and his or her immediate family members. - 201.
+This action is brought, and may properly be maintained, as a class action under Code of Civil Procedure section 382, because each Class and Subclass is a well-defined community of interest in the litigation, and each proposed Class and Subclass is easily ascertainable.
+There also exists a sufficiently numerous classes or subclasses, and substantial benefits from certification that render proceeding as Classes or Subclasses, superior to joinder, filing individually, or other alternatives. - 202.
 Numerosity and Ascertainability: The size of the Class and Subclasses makes a class action both necessary and efficient.
-Upon information and belief, Google employs approximately 30,000 employees located across California, and an estimated one to two million job applicants apply to Google each year.
-Members of the Class and Subclasses are ascertainable through Google's records, but are so numerous that joinder of all individual Class and Subclass members would be impractical. - 342.
+Upon information and belief, Google employee approximately 80,000 employees located across California.
+Members of the Class and Subclasses are ascertainable through Google's records, but are so numerous that joinder of all individual Class and Subclass members would be impractical. - 203.
 Predominant Common Questions of Law and Fact: Common questions of law and fact affecting the rights of all Class and Subclass members predominate over individualized issues.
-These common questions include, but are not limited to: - a. whether Google has a systemic policy and/or practice of discriminating against employees and job applicants due to their perceived conservative political views and activities; - b. whether Google has a systemic policy and/or practice of discriminating against employees and job applicants due to their gender; - c. whether Google has a systemic policy and/or practice of discriminating against employees and job applicants due to their race; - d. whether Google's systemic policy and/or practice of discriminating against employees and job applicants due to their perceived conservative political views and activities
+These common questions include, but are not limited to: - a. whether Google has a systemic policy and/or practice of discriminating against employees due to their perceived conservative political views;

+b. whether Google has a systemic policy and/or practice of discriminating against employees due to their gender;